Bacon (to taste)

 Start at one end of the strap and roll the bacon around overlapping each pass.
 Continue doing this down the length of the venison backstrap.

-Season the outside of the bacon wrapped backstraps with a little
+Season the outside of the bacon-wrapped backstraps with a little

-Killer Hogs The A.P.
-Rub (to taste)
+All-Purpose Spice Rub (to taste)

 for a little extra kick in the color department.
-At this point they’re ready for the smoker.
+At this point, they’re ready for the smoker.

 Once the cooker is up to temperature add a chunk or two of pecan wood and place the backstraps on the cooking grate.
 It’s going to take about 1 -1 ½ hours of cooking but I highly recommend using an internal thermometer so you can keep an eye on the temperature as it climbs.